bearski/tt-ladder/README.md

 ### History

+#### 23 May 2014

+Added option to require that new players start at the bottom.

 #### 18 May 2014

 Added option to allow multiple simultaneous challenges.
 Challengees get extra time if they already have open challenges.
 Page titles and headers are customizable.